pinpoint-apm/pinpoint-docker/Readme.md

 # Pinpoint-Docker for Pinpoint

 Official git repository of Dockerized components of the [Pinpoint Application Monitoring](http://naver.github.io/pinpoint/).
+Installing Pinpoint with these docker files will take approximately 10min. to check out the features of pinpoint.

 ## What is Pinpoint